Medicare: Know your coverage to keep costs down

 Type 1 or 2 diabetes – A comprehensive diabetes care plan can cover extensive areas of disease management and complication prevention strategies.

 Hypertension – An appropriate medication plan can help support healthy blood pressure levels.
-In addition, lifestyle modifications such as a change in diet and increasing exercise can help control hypertension and help reduce or even eliminate the need for medications.
+In addition, lifestyle modifications such as a change in diet and increased exercise can help control hypertension and help reduce or even eliminate the need for medications.

 The Medicare site has more information about disease management coverage.